Office of International Programs and Services

 Academic and Enrollment Information for students affected by the travel ban

-The following information applies to F-1 students from countries subject to the travel ban who are unable to re-enter the U.S. due to denial of entry by U.S. Customs and Border Protection (CBP) under the terms of the ban.
+The following information applies to F-1 students from countries subject to the travel ban who are unable to re-enter the U.S. due to denial of entry by U.S. Customs and Border Protection (CBP) or denial of visa renewal under the terms of the ban.
 All other students are expected to arrive in the U.S. by the start of the Fall term.

-How do I attend George Mason if I am not able to enter the U.S in Fall 2025?
+How do I attend George Mason if I am not able to enter the U.S in Spring 2026?
 Can I study online?

-• Returning students from Iran cannot study online due to U.S. sanctions laws.
+• Returning students from Iran cannot study online due to U.S. sanction laws.

 • Returning students (except those from Iran) can study online with approval from their academic department.
 However, they cannot keep their status valid outside of the U.S.